How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 This is less of an issue when using a mixer, as a mixer incorporates the yeast into the dough much more efficiently than hand kneading.

-Additional Practical Tips for Yeast Use
+Additional Practical Tips for Using Yeast

-Can You Add Salt and Yeast Together?
+Can You Mix Salt and Yeast Together?

 The short answer is yes, there is no problem adding yeast directly with salt.